Metaswitch/clearwater-readthedocs/Installing a Chef client.md

 ## Create the instance

-Create a `m1.small` AWS EC2 instance running Ubuntu 12.04 - Precise Pangolin using the AWS web interface.
+Create a `m1.small` AWS EC2 instance running `Ubuntu Server 12.04.1 LTS` using the AWS web interface.
 Configure its security group to allow access on port 22 (for SSH).

 Configure a DNS entry for this machine, `chef-client.<zone>`.